google/oss-fuzz/docs/new_library.md

 ## Debugging Problems

-Consult the [Debugging](debugging.md) documentation if you have problems with your build script or a fuzzer.
+[Debugging](debugging.md) document lists ways to debug your build scripts or fuzzers in case you run into problems.

 ## Checking in to oss-fuzz repository